teampathfinders/mirai/README.md

 ## Running the project

 ### With Docker (recommended)
-The recommended way to run Inferno is inside a Docker container.
+The recommended way to run mirai is inside a Docker container.
 This prevents the hassle of setting up the required services manually.
 See the [Docker documentation](https://docs.docker.com/desktop/) for a guide on how to install Docker on your platform.
 Running the server is then as easy as running `docker compose up` in your terminal.
 Docker will then automatically download the required tools and run the server for you.
 When the setup finishes, you will be able to join the server at localhost:19132 (or whatever the configured address is).
 In case it is not working, make sure to check [loopback workaround](#loopback-workaround).

 ### Manual setup
 In case you don't want to use the Docker image and instead want to set up the server manually you will first need to set up a [Redis instance](https://redis.io/docs/install/).
 This Redis instance will by default be running on port 6379.
 If you are using a different port make sure to set the `REDIS_PORT` environment variable before starting the server.
 Additionally, the `REDIS_HOST` variable can be used for instances on a different machine.

 The minimum supported Rust version required to compile the project is 1.72.
-Additionally, the `inferno-level` crate also requires at least CMake 3.13+ and a compiler capable of compiling C++11 code.
+Additionally, the `mirai-level` crate also requires at least CMake 3.13+ and a compiler capable of compiling C++11 code.
 This is used to build [LevelDB](https://github.com/teampathfinders/leveldb) from source.

 Minimum requirements:
 - Rust 1.75